 Freight Method: Sea Freight vs Air Freight

-The primary factor influencing shipping cost from China to Canada is the chosen freight method.
+Based on our 15 years of logistics experience, the primary factor influencing shipping cost from China to Canada is the chosen freight method.
 The two main options are sea freight and air freight.

 - Sea Freight is generally more cost-effective, especially for large and heavy cargo.
 It comes in two main forms: Full Container Load (FCL) and Less than Container Load (LCL).
 Sea freight is the preferred method for bulk shipments, non-urgent goods, and cost-sensitive cargo.